NPB chief vows to reform police system

 The appointment of Dr. Ehsan Sadiq has been hailed by some former heads of the Bureau.
 Talking to this correspondent they observed that ideally such officers should be posted as heads of provincial police organisation.
 However, in present circumstances, they were optimistic, Dr. Ehsan Sadiq, a Ph.D. in police culture, can transform the Police Bureau into a functional and effective police policy-making and standard-setting institution.

-LAHORE : Principal PGMI, Ameeruddin Medical College Prof Dr Al-Fareed Zafar said that a new era will begin with the...
+Islamabad : Pakistan National Council of the Arts in collaboration with the Indus Cultural Forum arranged a musical...

+Rawalpindi : Water samples from ice and soda water factories operating in the district could not be collected so far...

-Islamabad : The Islamabad Capital Police have initiated the 22nd Summer Camp.
+Islamabad L The Islamabad Capital Police have initiated the 22nd Summer Camp.
 The camp, which commenced Saturday, is...

-LAHORE : Hot and humid weather was observed in the city while scattered rain was also recorded at some parts of the...

-Islamabad : The Islamabad capital police have embarked on a groundbreaking initiative to shift various police stations...
+Islamabad L A career carnival titled “Paving the Way to Medical Excellence,” was held in Islamabad with an aim to...